Prf. Dr. Martin Woesler

 martin@woesler.de

-Since 2015, Martin Woesler is Professor of Chinese Literature and Communication, Witten/Herdecke University.
+During his time at Leuphana University, Martin Woesler was Professor of Chinese Literature and Communication, Witten/Herdecke University.
 Before, he was professor with University Rome Three, Utah Valley University, the University of Applied Languages Munich, and he was visiting scholar/professor with Harvard University, Tongji University Shanghai, Peking Normal University, Nanking Normal University.
 Research interests: Contemporary China, Chinese Society, Transformations, Digitalization, Modern and Contemporary Chinese literature and politics, Political Literature.
 International conferences organized: World Conference of Chinese Studies, China’s Way, China and Europe, China’s Global Impact etc. Recent publications are: “Han Han Roughs Up the Literary Scene”, in: A New Literary History of Modern China, Harvard University Press 2017; “Online- und Blogliteratur in China“, in: Dianmo 4 (2011.7) 12:7-14

 Research Project